antmihlin/antmihlin/README.md

 I'm a front-end developer with **ten years** mixed **experience** in different web technologies.
 Now I am working mostly with Angular, Vue, Node, MongoDB.
-Looking to go in the direction of modern and performant frameworks such as **React, Vue, Solid**, etc.
-Also would be happy to aquire more experience in backend: Go, NodeJs, etc.

-I consider myself as a team player.
-Worked in a variety of environments such as corporate as well as startup.
-Have experience in large **multinational and remote teams**.
-Worked in different roles such as developer, senior developer and teamlead.

 ## Projects